Skip to main content

 • Ensure there are no extra spaces or characters between certificates.

-1. DNS configuration
+2. DNS configuration

-• Create a CNAME record pointing your Vanity domain to your Managed File Transfer site.
+• Create a CNAME record pointing your vanity domain to your Managed File Transfer site.

 • Allow 24-48 hours for DNS propagation.

-1. Certificate submission
+3. Certificate submission

-Before submitting your certificate, verify:
+Before submitting your certificate, verify the following:

 • Certificate chain is complete and correctly ordered.

-• Domain name matches your intended Vanity URL.
+• Domain name matches your intended vanity URL.

 • Private key matches the domain certificate.